 Let’s talk about the queues: Real Alcazar with kids

-The queues are always long (unless you pay to skip them which is grossly expensive).
-We chose to swelter and wait in the queue but it is well worth the wait of about twenty to thirty minutes and in my opinion, this is the most beautiful palace and gardens I’ve ever been to.
+The queues are always long (unless you pay to skip them.
+See below).
+We chose to swelter and wait in the line but it is well worth the wait of about twenty to thirty minutes and in my opinion, this is the most beautiful palace and gardens I’ve ever been to.
 It totally captivated our attention and we spent about three hours there but could have spent longer.

 - Adult ticket 9.50 €